abstractmachines/r-stats-probability/README.md

 $f(z; \mu = 0, \sigma = 1) = \dfrac{1}{\sqrt{2\pi}} e^{\dfrac{-z^2}{2}}$.

+## Standard Scores (Z Scores)

+> Z score / Z Value / Standard Score

+Z Scores are called so many things, but they all mean the same thing: the distance of an observed value from the statistical mean.
+Theoretically, this would be the population mean.

+$z = \dfrac{y-\mu}{\sigma}$

+> Z Curve
 The "z -curve" is the standard normal curve.

 > Z-scores: How many std dev from the mean a value is; areas under the curve